Should I be worried about CGSU and their non-Cornell affiliates?

 Regarding your questions, yes, CGSU/AFT/NYSUT do have paid union organizers on campus, perhaps as many as a dozen based on the names of paid organizers the union provided to the university.

-Regarding dues, you can find information about the magnitude of AFT/NYSUT dues here, but that chart only includes AFT/NYSUT dues, not any additional dues that CGSU might add on (the additional amount would be up to CGSU to determine).
+Regarding dues, you can find information about the magnitude of AFT/NYSUT dues on the contracts, dues, and eligibility page, but that chart only includes AFT/NYSUT dues, not any additional dues that CGSU might add on (the additional amount would be up to CGSU to determine).
 In most cases, dues are automatically deducted out of each worker’s paycheck and given directly to the union … in this case, some to AFT, some to NYSUT, and some to CGSU.
 The unions would have to provide information about what the dues are used for, we don’t have that information.

-As a reminder, you can find facts about graduate student benefits and policies here in case you are concerned that stories you are hearing from others many not be factual.
+As a reminder, you can find facts about graduate student benefits and policies on the policies page in case you are concerned that stories you are hearing from others many not be factual.

 Barbara A. Knuth